knowrob/knowrob/rosprolog/README.md

 The testcase must be named exactly like the path to the module, i.e., in above case "knowrob/comp_spatial".

-Another way to run the tests is by invoking the *rosprolog-test*:
+Another way to run the tests is by invoking the *rosprolog-test* script:

     rosrun rosprolog rosprolog-test comp_spatial:"knowrob/comp_spatial"